Neyaashiinigmiing Anishinaabekiing 33rd ANNUAL POW WOW

 Chippewas of Nawash Unceded First Nation Pow wow Committee 2016

 LET YOUR HEART BEAT WITH THE DRUM

-Chippewas of Nawash Unceded First Nation Annual Pow Wow will take place on the 3rd Weekend of August at our Cape Croker Indian Park.
+Chippewas of Nawash Unceded First Nation Annual Pow Wow will take place in August on the 13th and 14th 2016 at our Cape Croker Indian Park.
 We invite you to come and join the celebration.

 The tradition of First Nations dance is ancient.
 The modern day Pow Wow evolved from the Grass Dance Societies that formed during the early 1800’s.
 The dances were an opportunity for warriors to reenact their brave deeds for all tribe members to witness.
 The growth of reservations gave rise to the modern Pow Wow.
 This was a time of transition for Native People across Turtle Island.
 Tribal customs and religions were outlawed.
 The Grass Dance was one of the few celebrations that was allowed into this new era.
 The Grass Dance became an opportunity to maintain some of the earlier tribal customs that were vanishing.
 Elders have been told by their grandparents that the men did most of the dancing, only in recent decades have the women been accepted to dance among the men in the Sacred Circle.
 Most songs have been passed down from one generation to the next.
 Singing and dancing is our good medicine we share with the people!

 The Pow Wow is a time for renewing old friendships and making new ones.
 Once again, the Pow Wow Circle is Strong and alive.